docker/docs/storage/index.md

   information.
 For instance, internally, swarm services use `tmpfs` mounts to mount [secrets](/engine/swarm/secrets.md) into a service's containers.

-Bind mounts and volumes can both mounted into containers using the `-v` or `--volume` flag, but the syntax for each is slightly different.
+Bind mounts and volumes can both be mounted into containers using the `-v` or `--volume` flag, but the syntax for each is slightly different.
 For `tmpfs` mounts, you can use the `--tmpfs` flag.
 However, in Docker 17.06 and higher, we recommend using the `--mount` flag for both containers and services, for